 If the Company has retained control of the asset, it continues to recognise the financial asset to the extent of its continuing involvement in the financial asset.
-If the Company has not retained control of the asset, it derecognises the asset and separately recognises any rights or obligation created or retained in the transfer.
+If the Company has not retained control of the asset, it derecognises the asset and separately recognises any rights or obligations created or retained in the transfer.

-Upon derecognition of a financial asset measured at FVOCI, the difference between the previous carrying amount and the sum of any consideration received, together with the transfer of any cumulative gain/loss previously recognised in equity, are recognised in the income statement within 'Net gains/ (losses) on derecognition of financial assets measured at FVOCI' (see note 3(c)(ii)).
+Upon derecognition of a financial asset, the difference between the previous carrying amount and the sum of any consideration received, together with the transfer of any cumulative gain/loss previously recognised in equity, are recognised in the income statement within 'Net gains/ (losses) on derecognition of financial assets measured at amortised cost and FVOCI' for financial assets which are measured at amortised cost or FVOCI (see note 3(c)(ii)), and within 'Net gains/(losses) from financial instruments at fair value through profit or loss' for financial assets which are measured at FVPL (see note 3(c)(i)).